rasmusthorsson/CLUE/README.md

 CLUE also requires JRE (Java Runtime Environment) in order to run the clustering sub-system which is implemented in Java currently.

-## Guide

-A more extensive guide will soon be made available

 ## CLUE-CORE

 CLUE is split into two parts, the core part and the clustering part.
 The core part manages the input pre-processing, output generation and plotting, joining of rounds, and other logic.
 Below is a figure of the core framework.